 "aedicula" in English until it jumped up at me out of

-the OED and (3) "edicola" in modern Italian generally
+the OED and (3) "edicola" in modern Italian is generally

-refers to a street stand, stall, or kiosk.
-(Thus, I foil
+a street newspaper stand.
+(Thus, I foil perpetrators of

-newsstand" comes to mind.
+to mind.
 That is almost not a joke.
-I
+I am particularly

-am particularly angry with some local translators at the
+angry with some local translators at the moment.)

 many hundreds of small shrines, such as the ones in these